ISISComputingGroup/ibex_user_manual/Matplotlib.md

-The `genie_python` distribution of python includes a powerful plotting library called [matplotlib](https://matplotlib.org/).
+The python distribution deployed on instruments includes a powerful plotting library called [matplotlib](https://matplotlib.org/).

 Matplotlib is a highly customizable, general purpose plotting library capable of producing a wide variety of plot types.
 There are lots of tutorials and examples online, such as:
 - [Matplotlib tutorials](https://matplotlib.org/2.2.2/tutorials/index.html)